-In 2020, the Greater Cambridge Partnership unlocked up to a further £400m to deliver its programme following a government review of its progress since the initial £100m investment in 2015.
-Recognition was given to the significant success and progress made on plans for sustainable travel into and across the city.
-This successful review has enabled the GCP to continue with its plans to significantly enhance the sustainable transport network, including through provision of four segregated public transport and active travel corridors, public transport, and active travel improvements on key radial routes into the city, as well as the network of Greenways and cross-city cycle improvements.
+In 2020, the GCP secured a further £200m to deliver its programme following a government review of its progress since the initial £100m investment in 2015.
+This review by central government has enabled GCP to continue with plans to significantly enhance the sustainable transport network, including through provision of four segregated public transport and active travel corridors, public transport, and active travel improvements on key radial routes into the city, as well as the network of Greenways and cross-city cycle improvements.